HiIamChaitanya/dotfiles/README.md

 ## TO-DOs

-- adding wrap terminal config
-- adding alacritty config
-- adding config for FreeCad and kicad , ngspice
-- adding config for vscode and zed
-- docker config & podman
-- release scrip for fedora installer
 - add fonts to the list
-- GTK config with extensions and themes ,keybindings
+- GTK config with extensions and themes ,keybindings ,etc.
-- add neovim configs
-- adding tilling manager config from current main workstation
+- adding tilling manager config from current main workstation with wayland.
-- also adding config for thinkpad and local servers
+- adding nixpkg

 ## ❔ What does this do?